Judge acts on motions to dismiss evidence ahead of opening statements in Andre McDonald murder trial

-SAN ANTONIO — Pre-trial court proceedings wrapped up Friday morning in the case of Andre McDonald, who is charged with killing his wife and tampering with evidence more than three years ago.
+SAN ANTONIO — Pretrial court proceedings wrapped up Friday morning in the case of Andre McDonald, the U.S. Air Force Reserve Major charged with killing his wife and tampering with evidence more than three years ago.

 McDonald’s legal counsel spent the week arguing why they believe certain evidence should be thrown out due to allegedly being obtained illegally by law enforcement or a third party.